India bars Mother Teresa's charity from receiving foreign funds | DW | 27.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Government officials have refused to renew the Missionaries of Charity license which allows it to receive foreign funding.
-The charity depends on donations to run operations which help the poor.
+Government officials have refused to renew the Missionaries of Charity license, which allows it to receive foreign funding.
+The charity depends on donations to run operations to help poor people.

 Mother Teresa's Missionaries of Charity have had access to foreign funding cut following a decision by India's home ministry

-The Missionaries of Charity (MoC), an organization started by the late Mother Teresa, has had its access to foreign funding cut by India's government.
+The Missionaries of Charity (MoC), an organization started by Mother Teresa, has had its access to foreign funding cut by India's government.

-The home ministry said in a statement on Monday that the charity's application for renewing a license which enabled it to receive donations from abroad had been rejected.
+The Home Ministry said in a statement on Monday that the charity's application for renewing a license that enabled it to receive donations from abroad had been rejected.

 "Shocked to hear that on Christmas, Union Ministry froze all bank accounts of Mother Teresa's Missionaries of Charity in India!
-Their 22,000 patients and employees have been left without food and medicines," Banerjee, who represents a secular opposition party, said.
+Their 22,000 patients and employees have been left without food and medicines," wrote Banerjee, who represents a secular opposition party.

 The federal government in New Delhi swiftly denied having frozen the accounts, and this was later confirmed by the charity.

-The charity has thousands of nuns working in over 600 missions, which include hospices, schools, and homes for abandoned children among other operations.
+The charity has thousands of nuns working in more than 600 missions, which include hospices, schools and homes for abandoned children, among other operations.

 The charity found itself at the center of an investigation earlier this month over allegations that young girls in the state of Gujarat had been forced to read the Bible and recite prayers.